AakashKT/presm/README.md

 # PRESM - <b>PRE S</b>ilicon <b>M</b>odelling framework

-PRESM is a modular framework to help in researching, development and testing of hardware accelerators (think GPUs, NPUs).
+PRESM is a modular framework to help in research, development and testing of hardware accelerators (think GPUs, NPUs).
 The core of PRESM is written in C/C++.

 PRESM is currently under development.